 Size and Weight

-Mobile processors typically were slower than desktop CPUs but that has changed.
+Mobile processors typically were slower than desktop CPUs but they still are fast enough for what most people need.
 Dual-core processors are typical now with quad core models available for those looking for better multitasking.
 The type of processors found in the laptop will vary based upon the size and purpose of the laptop.
 They have a direct impact on performance as well as battery life so comparison can be difficult.
 It should be noted that most ultrabooks use a lower speed processor to try and conserve power which can impact those looking to do more demanding tasks.
 Check out my listings for suggested processors for the various types of laptop PCs available.

 Laptops are generally more restricted in the amount of memory they can have compared to desktops.
 When looking at computers you want to make sure to check out the maximum memory the system can handle as well as the amount that is installed in the computer.
 It is also useful to find out if a memory upgrade can be done yourself or if it has to be done by a technician.
 Four gigabytes should really be the minimum amount of memory to consider with 8GB for improved performance.